 - Small hand towel (for cardio classes)

 - Optional: If you are taking a class like Strength Training, you can bring your own weights (some 1-8lb weights will also be provided)

 - Optional: a favorite game to play with smaller groups on Saturday evening

 - Optional: cash or card if you would like to purchase wine or beer on Saturday evening

 - All bedding and bath towels will be provided by Islandwood.

 - Islandwood highly recommends that you keep your packing to one small overnight bag.
 You will be required to carry your bag to your rooms so please do not weigh yourself down with too much stuff.

 - Due to the sensitivities of those who have gone through chemo treatment, Team Survivor has a policy that prohibits scented products in order to provide a comfortable, scent-free environment for all members.
-The use of scented products will NOT be allowed during the retreat at any time.
+Please do NOT pack scented products.
+Thank you!

 Plan for your ferry ride from Seattle to Bainbridge.
 Click here to see the ferry schedule.
 We recommend catching the 8:55 or 9:35 ferry to Bainbridge Island.
 You must come by car as Uber/Lift is not an option there and the buses do not run on Saturday.
 If you did not receive the carpool list, but would like to, please email email@example.com.